 Successful onboarding requires careful prioritizing.
 This prioritizing is informed by the assessment process.
 Generally, board members, staff and the new leader will all have somewhat different perspectives on what is most urgent.
 The assessment process is a critical opportunity to define a common set of priorities and expectations.
 These may relate to growth areas for the new leader, but we will also look at issues that impact organizational fit, such as communication styles and approaches to decision-making and conflict resolution.
-As a result, in addition to guiding the onboarding process, the value of the assessment extends well beyond in providing a foundation for organizational alignment.

 Effective onboarding takes time.
 Together, we’ll create plans to guide the process, aligning expectations about what’s likely to happen and when.
 Plans will balance immediate and longer-term needs.
 They will take into account to your organization’s annual cycle so that the new leader can take best advantage of events as they unfold.
 The onboarding planning package will typically include

 3-month, 6-month and 1styear objectives.

 A training plan to expand the new leader’s competencies in critical areas.